themindfulbit/td/_content/1-episodes/2014-01-17-063-intro-to-responsive-design.md

 {{ theme:partial src="timestamp" url="{{ soundcloudurl }}" time="29:20" }}

 There's so much more to cover, but it's mostly outside the scope of this intro.
-There are three issues we should touch on before you go, and that's accessibility, images and unfriendly (old Microsoft) browsers.
+The three issues we should touch on before you go, are accessibility, images and unfriendly (old Microsoft) browsers.

 #### Accessibility

-Unfortunately this is a critically important issue that is too big to squeeze into this discussion.
-Nothing we've discussed should hurt accessibility, and the font scaling should help it a bit.
+Unfortunately this is a critically important issue that is just [too big](http://www.d.umn.edu/itss/training/online/webdesign/accessibility.html) to squeeze into this discussion.
+Luckily, nothing we've done so far should hinder accessibility, and the font scaling may even help it a bit.

 #### Images

 Responsive image manipulation is still in its infancy, so here are a few considerations that will help you now and lead you in useful directions for future exploration.

-First, do everything you possibly can in a vector format like SVG.
-If it's more of a diagram than a picture (many logos, interface elements and other similar graphics) it can probably be presented in razor sharp fidelity at all screen sizes by presenting it as a vector SVG file.
+First, try to work as much as possible in a vector image format like SVG.
+If it looks more like a diagram than a picture (many logos, interface elements and other similar graphics) it can probably be presented in razor sharp fidelity at all screen resolutions by presenting it as a vector SVG file.

 [All modern browsers](http://caniuse.com/svg) support SVG, and you can offer CSS `background-image:` fallback options for older applications.

 #### Older Browsers (IE)

-Speaking of older browsers like IE 8 and earlier, you can use [conditional comments](http://msdn.microsoft.com/en-us/library/ms537512.ASPX) to serve up an alternate stylesheet to just Internet Explorer, or even specific versions if you like.
-In fact, you've already used them.
+Speaking of older browsers (generally IE 8 and earlier) you can use [conditional comments](http://msdn.microsoft.com/en-us/library/ms537512.ASPX) to serve up an alternate stylesheet that will be interpreted by only Internet Explorer.
+You can even target specific versions if you like.
+In fact, you've already used conditional comments in the demo site.
 Check out lines 7 through 9 in your `index.html` file:

 ~~~
 <!doctype html>